 My first opportunity was when a client of my father sponsored me to determine the cause of longleaf pine growth variation in the Sand Hills of South Carolina.
 Suspecting that the cause was differences in sand texture, I spent a year taking and analyzing soil cores, cutting trees to develop height growth patterns, and examining the data in many ways.
 After another six months of agony because I could find no pattern in my data, I had a “crystallization moment” — the instant when the solution becomes clear.
 The dominant influence, I realized, was the pattern of impermeable layers beneath the sand.
 The impermeable surface had no relation to the sand surface, but rainwater flowed through the soil and laterally along the impermeable layer, being available to tree roots as it flowed depending on the depth of the overlying sand.
 These moments are the real excitement of science, and I would wish everyone would have such moments in their life!
 I have had about five and consider myself very lucky.

-I chose to pursue my Ph.D. under Professor David Smith at Yale University, because he was interested in solving integrated, practical questions.
+I chose to pursue my Ph.D. under Professor David Smith at Yale University, because he was interested in solving integrated, practical questions and because I wanted to think as insightfully as he did.
 I was still interested in longleaf pine, but a literature review revealed that the next big issue—the “grass stage” — was better solved by people with other specialties.
 Two concerns had been brewing for several years relative to mixed hardwood species stands dominated by oaks: How do we get oak regeneration after we have harvested the stand—by clearcutting, selection harvesting, or shelterwoods?
 And, is it inappropriate because the forest is treated in an unnatural way?

 In the late 1940’s Professor Smith had heard discussions of stratified, mixed species forests in the tropics; that is, the forest grew in layers, with different species in each layer.
 Later, while in a fairly young forest in Connecticut, he realized that it, too, was a stratified, mixed species forest.
 “And,” he said, “I knew it was even-aged, because I remember when it got started.”